idea-iitd/greed/README.md

 This repository contains the reference implementation for the paper "A Neural Framework for Learning Graph and Subgraph Similarity Measures". `neuro` contains our implementation of the neural models presented in the paper along with supporting code for experiments. `pyged` contains our python wrapper over [GEDLIB](https://github.com/dbblumenthal/gedlib), which can be used to compute SED/GED values and graph alignments using non-neural techniques.

-## Data:
+## Data

-The data and pre-trained models can be downloaded using our [Google Drive link](https://drive.google.com/file/d/11cCqmr0WEqfSoxubxvbIP4APBGTAwHrf/view?usp=sharing).
+The data and pre-trained models can be downloaded from this [Google Drive link](https://drive.google.com/file/d/11cCqmr0WEqfSoxubxvbIP4APBGTAwHrf/view?usp=sharing).
 Please see the README contained therein for further details.

-## Experiments:
+## Experiments

 The Jupyter notebooks for the experiments in the paper can be found at the sister repository [NeuroSED-Expts](https://github.com/rishabh-ranjan/NeuroSED-Expts).

-## Installation:
+## Installation

-We recommend using `conda` environments for installation.
+We recommend using a `conda` environment for installation.

 1. Install _Python_, _Jupyter_, _PyTorch_ and _PyTorch Geometric_.
 The code has been tested to work with _Python 3.6.13_, _PyTorch 1.8.0_ and _PyTorch Geometric 1.6.3_, but later versions are also expected to run smoothly.